 This is a recipe for big, fat wedges of potato cooked in duck fat.
 Unlike potatoes Sarladaises, these potatoes are soft, not crisp, but they’re equally satisfyingly given that they’re imbued with the flavor of the duck fat.
 I love that the source of this recipe is Michel Guerard, the author of Cuisine Minceur (Diet Food).
 It’s reassuring to know that the chef who gave us French lean cuisine also appreciates the power of duck fat.
 This is a good dish to make when you want to use up the fat from making confit.
 Serve these potatoes with confit or grilled meats.–Jennifer McLagan

 LC The Proper Potato Note

 Author Jennifer McLagan notes that while Yukon gold potatoes are a good all-purpose potato, these fries are also quite lovely when made with a standard, run-of-the-mill, inexpensive baking potato such as a russet.
-She also notes that, natch, long, oval potatoes make the best-shaped fries
+She also notes that, natch, long, oval potatoes make the best-shaped fries.
+There you have it.

 Duck Fat Cooked Fries Recipe